 Central African Republic

-Since 2013, hundreds of thousands of people have been forced to their homes due to violence and civil unrest in the Central African Republic (CAR).
-More than 540,000 refugees have fled to neighboring countries and close to 700,000 are internally displaced.
-The emergency situation in CAR has been poorly funded and many refugees and IDPs have lacked even basic assistance – food, health care, shelter, and water.
-There is little access to education for the hundreds of thousands of children who have been displaced.
+Since 2013, hundreds of thousands of people have been forced to leave their homes due to violence and civil unrest in the Central African Republic (CAR).
+Emergency efforts have been poorly funded and many refugees and IDPs have lacked even basic assistance – food, health care, shelter, and water.
+The increase in population in the return areas has put major pressure on reception capacity and basic social services.

 See Our Work